-In the audits of the 1997 through 2003 tax years, the IRS disallowed all deductions for original issue discount (OID) including interest paid relating to the Company's 2.0% Zero-Premium Exchangeable Subordinated Notes due 2029 (ZENS), and the interest paid on the 7% Automatic Common Exchange Securities (ACES), redeemed in 1999.
-It is the contention of the IRS that (1) those instruments, in combination with the Company's long position in Time Warner Inc. common stock (TW Common), constitute a straddle under Section 1092 and 246 of the Internal Revenue Code of 1986, as amended and (2) the indebtedness underlying those instruments was incurred to carry the TW Common.
-If the IRS prevails on both of those positions, none of the OID and interest paid on the ZENS and
+In the audits of the 1997 through 2003 tax years, the IRS proposed to disallow all deductions for original issue discount (OID), including interest paid, relating to the Company's 2.0% Zero Premium Exchangeable Subordinated Notes (ZENS), and the interest paid on the 7% Automatic Common Exchange Securities (ACES) redeemed in 1999.
+The IRS contended that (1) those instruments, in combination with the Company's long position in shares of Time Warner Inc. (TW Common), constituted a straddle under Sections 1092 and 246 of the Internal Revenue Code of 1986, as amended and (2) the indebtedness underlying those instruments was incurred to carry the TW Common.